josemrsantos/sql_sanity_check/README.md

     result = conn.execute_query(sql_code)
 ```

 The following methods should be implemented to the class:

-* **connect**: Method that creates a connection to the DB
+**connect**: Method that creates a connection to the DB
-* **execute_query**: Method that send a SQL command to the server and returns the result as an iterator
+**execute_query**: Method that send a SQL command to the server and returns the result as an iterator
-* **close**: Method that closes a connection to the DB
+**close**: Method that closes a connection to the DB
-* `__enter__` and `__exit__`: So that the class is a content manager.
+`__enter__` and `__exit__`: So that the class is a content manager.

 Looking at the module connector_sqlite.py might also help.

+Specific connectors can be created and passed to the creation of the SQLSanityCheck object.
+The default connector is the SQLite connector and there can be only one connector (queries are only done in one server).

+### Anatomy of an output

+An output class should define where the output of either a log or an error should go.
+The default output is the StdOutErrOutput class that outputs to stdout and stderr.
+The class should have the following methods:
+**log**: Method that logs a message, based on the input parameters
+**error**: Method that logos an error message, based on the input parameters.
+Both methods should have the input parameters: **test_name**, **test_result** and **code**.
+They should based on those parameters be able to create a valid message.
+The creation of an object with SanityCheck accepts in the output_objects parameter a list of output objects.
+This means that the output can be sent to multiple places.

-* ## SQL tests code examples
+## SQL tests code examples
 ### Simple tests

-A few simple tests have already been included in the sql_tests directory and these work around chacking different values on different tables.
+A few simple tests have already been included in the sql_tests directory and these work around checking different
+values on different tables.
 Counting the number of lines might also be a simple and effective test. eg:

 ```sql
 WITH table_track AS (SELECT count(*) AS count_t FROM Track),